esteban-94/holbertonschool-validation/module3_task2/README.md

-the Golang integration tests check: Markdown linting on, syntax and dead links validate: should validate the, file ./dist/index.html by using the command line Holberton’s, W3C Validator help: Shows this help message
+the Golang integration tests check: Markdown linting on, syntax and dead links validate: should validate the, file ./dist/index.html by using the command line Holberton’s, W3C Validator help: Shows this help message.

 ## Build Workflow